COVID-19 update: All of New Zealand is now at Red. More information.

 This programme is designed to be studied part-time.
 In your first year you will take:

 Completion of this programme requires attendance at compulsory block workshops.
 See courses for details.

-If you have previously graduated with a Postgraduate Certificate in Specialist Teaching you must surrender that qualification (within the required timeframe) in order to be eligible for the award of the Postgraduate Diploma in Specialist Teaching.
+If you have previously graduated with a Postgraduate Certificate in Specialist Teaching you can apply to credit your courses to the Postgraduate Diploma in Specialist Teaching.

 Maximum time limits for completion